-- 7. Staff Required Gate/Fence Plan Conditions: Gate and wall plans submitted for Staff review and approval shall include the following: - i.
+- i.
 The equipment enclosure shall be constructed from a decorative masonry block; - ii.
 A decorative, overhanging cap shall be added to the top of the enclosure; - iii.
 All ground mounted equipment shall be surrounded by the masonry block enclosure and shall not be visible; - iv.
 No barbed or razor wire shall be permitted around the equipment enclosure; and - v.
-The northwesterly facing gate on the enclosure shall be constructed from corrugated metal and painted a neutral color. - 8.
-Staff Required Landscape/Irrigation Plan Conditions: Landscaping/irrigation plans shall be submitted with plan check.
-Design modifications may be required as deemed necessary.
-Landscaping and irrigation plans must be submitted prior to building permit issuance and shall include the following: - i.
-All landscaping shall be permanently irrigated; - ii.
-Landscaping shall be maintained at all times; - iii.
-Shrubs shall be added around the equipment enclosure, to the satisfaction of Planning staff; - iv.
-Vines shall be added to the easterly and westerly sides of the decorative masonry equipment enclosure; and - v.
+The northwesterly facing gate on the enclosure shall be a metal door consistent with the standard exterior doors of the church and painted to match the existing doors of the church, to the satisfaction of Planning Staff. - 8.
+Landscaping/irrigation plans shall be submitted with plan check and shall include the following: - a.
+All landscaping shall be permanently irrigated; - b.
+Landscaping shall be maintained at all times; - c.
+Shrubs shall be added around the equipment enclosure, to the satisfaction of Planning staff; and - d.
 All landscaping and irrigation shall be fully installed before a final sign off of the facility can be conducted and release of utilities. - 9.
-Submit three sets of plans depicting the preferred location for an above ground utility transformer of capacity to accommodate the planned use within the subject site.
-These plans shall be reviewed and approved by the Planning Division and Public Utilities Department Electric Division prior to the issuance of a building permit.
-The proposed location of the transformer shall be level, within 100 feet of the customer's service point, accessible to service trucks and in a location where the transformer can be adequately screened from public view, either by buildings or landscape screening.
-If landscape screening is the preferred screening method, no landscaping except ground cover shall be allowed within 10 feet of the transformer.
-The applicant is advised to consult with the City of Riverside Public Utilities, Electrical Engineering Division, at (951) 826-5489 prior to preparing these plans. - 10.
 The applicant is advised to work with the Planning Division and Public Utilities Department to provide sufficient screening of all utility boxes associated with the project that are visible from the public right-of-way.